 The Global Commons

-What are the global commons?
+What are the global commons

-There are two definitions of the global commons: One is based in geopolitics.
+There are currently two definitions of the global commons: One is based in geopolitics.
 In this definition the global commons are areas – and their potential economic resources – that lie beyond national jurisdiction: the atmosphere, the high seas, Antarctica and outer space.

 The second definition has its roots more in economics than geopolitics and relates to how shared resources can be overused by some at the expense of others, regardless of national jurisdiction.
-Both definitions are relevant to the Global Commons Alliance but we are more concerned with this second definition.
+Both definitions are relevant to the Global Commons Alliance, but we are more concerned with this second definition.

 In this definition, the global commons are things we all share – all 7.8 billion people – and that we all need them to thrive and prosper.
 They include the atmosphere and land, the ocean and ice sheets, a stable climate and abundant biodiversity, the forests, the gigantic flows of carbon, nitrogen, water and phosphorus and more.

-In 2009, researchers for the first time quantified Earth’s boundaries that keep our planet in a relatively stable state.
+That same year, researchers for the first time quantified Earth’s boundaries that keep our planet in a relatively stable state.
 They identified nine boundaries and concluded three have been transgressed: climate, biodiversity and biogeochemical flows (fertilizer use).

 This is a summary of Ostrom’s principles, adapted for the global commons: